ankitects/addon-docs/src/addon-config.md

 ```python
 mw.addonManager.writeConfig(__name__, config)
 ```

+Users are also able to edit the config inside the GUI.

+The edited config is stored in `meta.json`.

+When `getConfig()` is used after edits, meta.json is used preferentially.
+If a key is missing from meta.json's config, Anki will fall back on the default config.

+If you change the value of existing keys in config.json, users who have customized their configuration will continue to see the old values unless they use the "restore defaults" button.

 If no config.json file exists, getConfig() will return None - even if you have called writeConfig().